 Bootstrap for Uncertainty Modeling#

-This is a tutorial for / demonstration of Bootstrap.
+This chapter is a tutorial for / demonstration of Bootstrap.

 YouTube Lecture: check out my lecture on Bootstrap.
 For your convenience here’s a summary of salient points.